RedisLabs/redis-enterprise-k8s-docs/redis_on_flash.md

   SSD is mouted at the same path.
 This is critical for the next steps.
 * The locally attached NVMe SSDs must be provisioned as persistent volumes, and assigned a unique storage class name.
-* RoF is currently in preview.
-For this feature to take effect, set a boolean environment variable with the name \"ENABLE_ALPHA_FEATURES\" to True.
-  This variable can be set via the redis-enterprise-operator pod spec, or through the operator-environment-config Config Map.

 ### Formatting and mounting locally attached SSDs
 Some cloud providers will automatically format and mount locally attached SSDs for you.